• Search robertedunn.com/blog

 https://americandigest.com/biden-admin-bans-mining-in-resource-rich-area-for-next-20-years/?

-Again, they are concerned about canoes.
-We all drive one of those to work or school.
+Canoes: we all drive one to work or school.

 0 Comments